Future Makers & Fabricators

-This fun and challenging program lets you try your hand at a number of manufacturing disciplines in a safe environment.
+This fun and challenging program involves designing and building a small scale downhill derby racing car.
 The derby car frame and axle prototypes are laser cut and 3-D printed (wood and plastic), the final frame and axles are machined from aluminum (mill, lathe, hand work), wheel prototypes and final parts are laser cut and 3-D printed (acrylic and plastic), and the car bodies are 3-D printed from your own unique design.

 During the design and prototyping process you’ll have the freedom to make your design unique for performance or aesthetic reasons.
 In addition to making the derby car, you'll also build a display stand with a wood base and steel pedestal (cut, welded and assembled by you).
 The wood base can also be laser engraved with whatever name, logo or personalization you want so choose wisely!

 Building the derby car and collaborating on other mini-projects will give you the opportunity to learn these tools and skills:

 - Measuring tools (calipers, micrometers, machinists rulers, dial indicators, and more)

 - Laser engraving/cutting